-Cannaflour is the perfect method for infusion when you’re fresh out of options.
-If you’re making infused bread, for example, you might not be able to get too much infused oil into the recipe unless you’re making something like focaccia, naan, or sabaayed, which are known for their oily textures.
+Cannaflour is the perfect method for infusing with flour or kief when including an oil or fat isn’t an option.
+If you’re making infused bread, for example, you might not be able to get much infused oil into the recipe unless you’re making something like focaccia, naan, or sabaayed, which are known for their oily textures.

 How to Get Started